Battle of Island Number Ten: Geography

 Island No. 10 owed its name to the fact that it was at one time the tenth island in the Mississippi River south of its junction with the Ohio.
 An evanescent product of the river, it was an enlarged sandbar, roughly 1 mi long and 450 yd wide at its maximum width, and standing about 10 ft above low water.
+(Note: The island no longer exists.
+Not only has it been reclaimed by the Mississippi, but the river itself has changed course.
+Distances, including elevations, not otherwise cited in this article have been taken from maps in the application Topo!, version 4.1.1 (copyright 2005, National Geographic Society).
+Because of changes in the course of the river, all distances should be regarded as approximate.)

 More important than the island itself was the course of the river in its neighborhood.
 Island No. 10 was at the southern extremity of a clockwise turn of the river through 180°, which was followed immediately by a counterclockwise turn that left the river moving almost parallel to its original course, but displaced to the west by about 8 mi.
 The turns are quite tight: the distance from the southern limit of the first turn to the northern limit of the second is only 9 mi by air, or 12 mi measured along the river channel.
 The double bend, which still exists in almost the same location, is known as the New Madrid Bend.
+(Note: Alternative names are Bessie Bend (for the town of that name, on land inside one of the loops), Kentucky Bend, or Madrid Bend.)
 However, the area across the Mississippi River from New Madrid, Missouri on the Kentucky and Tennessee shore was known during the Civil War simply as Madrid Bend.
 The town of New Madrid (pronounced MAD-rid), which gives the bend its name, is at the northern apex of the second turn.